 These are common security settings.
 Selecting a security profile from the dropdown list will immediately modify the server’s security settings to match that profile.

 During the SSL/TLS session negotiation, the connecting client sends an ordered list of cipher suites to the server.
-The first suite in the list is the one most preferred by the client.
-Normally, the server honors the client preference by selecting the suite most preferred by the client among the list of suites that both the client and server support.
+The first suite on the list is the one most preferred by the client.
+Normally, the server honors the client's preference by selecting the suite most preferred by the client among the list of suites that both the client and server support.

 If this option is selected, the server selects the suite that the server itself most prefers among those that both the client and server support.
 This can be used to, for example, enforce that the strongest cipher that both the server and client support be used for the connection.

 Administrators with users transferring files from older mobile phones without built-in AES support can select the checkbox 'Prioritize ChaCha20-Poly1305 Ciphers'.
 This option will allow configurations with 'Use Server Cipher Preference' also enabled to use ChaCha20-Poly1305 when a device offers it at a higher client preference due to power and speed concerns.
 NOTE: ChaCha20-Poly1305 is not available in FIPS mode.

 Cipher Strings for TLS v1.2 and below

 The SSL v3.0 protocol is considered obsolete and insecure.
 All clients should be restricted to TLS (preferably 1.2 or higher).
 The SSL v3.0 option has been available for rare situations where a legacy device or service can only use that protocol, and the network is tightly controlled and segmented.
 Enabling these options will prompt a server warning that your configuration is insecure.